<Did you sleep well?>

 A bowl appeared within his line of sight and was nudged against his lips.

 <It's for the pain.> It was Thais' who'd spoken and he could see her face, but unless she had a third arm somewhere (who knew with demons?) it wasn't her hands holding the bowl.

 The face of the demon in question separated itself from the darkness on Glaw's left-hand side, leaning forward over Glaw and the bowl. <Here, drink.
 You'll feel better in a moment.>

 Without hesitation, Glaw downed the contents of the bowl in three swift gulps.
 It tasted bland and didn't seem to have any scent, which eased its way down into his upset stomach.
-Even so the effort of swallowing had him winching and gritting his teeth.
+Even so, the effort of swallowing had him wincing and gritting his teeth.

 He closed his eyes and distracted himself by trying to figure out what he was lying on.
 His head was resting on something slightly higher up than his chest, while his searching fingers felt wood and thick fabric; had to be one of those bench-bed-chairs the demons had everywhere.

 Seconds later his stomach unknotted itself and he found himself feeling pleasantly warm and relaxed.